TrinitroToluen0/Areas/README.md

 # Setup
-Go to `plugin_data/Areas/config.yml` and setup your areas, the message to display and the permissions to grant/remove when entering/leaving the area
+Go to `plugin_data/Areas/config.yml` and setup your areas, the message to display, the events allowed, and the effects given.

 # Config:
 ```yaml